MollyH1391/TektonCI-CD-pipeline/tektonhub-ci-cd-pipl/README.md

 # Building a CI/CD Pipeline for Deploying an Application to GKE with TektonHub Tasks
-This document demonstrates how to deploy a Node.js app to a Kubernetes cluster using Tekton tasks and pipelines.
+This article presents the use of Tekton tasks and pipelines to deploy a Node.js app to a GKE cluster.
+The steps involve configuring a workspace and PVC for file transfer between different tasks, creating a service account and binding secrets and roles to grant permissions for pushing and pulling images from a Harbor registry, and granting permissions for deploying the application to the GKE cluster.
+Finally, the tasks are sequenced and configured into a pipeline, and the pipeline is instantiated and executed on-cluster using Pipelinerun to complete the application deployment.

 ## Prerequisite
 - A GKE cluster
 - Tekton set up in the cluster